etc-msu/etc/etc/docs/cup/cup_timeline.rst

 January 1 - April 1
 ===================

-Should a theme or priority be proposed, the COUC will convene prior to January 31 approve or deny the proposal.
+Should a theme or priority be proposed, the Classroom Upgrade Oversight Committee,CUOC will convene prior to January 31 approve or deny the proposal.

-Should a priority or theme be approved by the COUC, all involved departments will develop rough cost estimates to determine if the theme or priority is feasible with available funding.
-These estimates are to be developed by March 31, 2009 and distributed to all COUC members.
+Should a priority or theme be approved by the CUOC, all involved departments will develop rough cost estimates to determine if the theme or priority is feasible with available funding.
+These estimates are to be developed by March 31, 2009 and distributed to all CUOC members.

 May 1 - August 31
 =================